lanmisoft/IP-Changer/README.md

 HOW TO USE THE SOFTWARE?
 1. Copy all files to your PC
 2. Set Username and Password(must be admin on remote PC)
-3. Set domain name (could be also remote PC name)
+3. Set domain name: File->Domain (could be also remote PC name)
 4. Type remote PC name or IP address
 5. Get data for all remote PC interfaces
 6. Select interface and set new IP address